FlagOpener/K8sMLAccelerator/README.md

 ## How It Works

-This is achieved via a mutatin
+This is achieved via a mutating webhook that modifies the Pod spec